DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

 This is also true for the pipe-line model provided all logical cores used are located on the same processor.

 Multiple logical cores should never share receive or transmit queues for interfaces since this would require global locks and hinder performance.

+If the PMD is ``DEV_TX_OFFLOAD_MT_LOCKFREE`` capable, multiple threads can invoke ``rte_eth_tx_burst()`` concurrently on the same tx queue without SW lock.
+This PMD feature found in some NICs and useful in the following use cases:

+*  Remove explicit spinlock in some applications where lcores are not mapped to Tx queues with 1:1 relation.

+*  In the eventdev use case, avoid dedicating a separate TX core for transmitting and thus enables more scaling as all workers can send the packets.

+See `Hardware Offload`_ for ``DEV_TX_OFFLOAD_MT_LOCKFREE`` capability probing details.

 Device Identification and Configuration
 ---------------------------------------